 Strategic Design and Tech Debt

-As per Strategic Design, a system can’t hold similar level of quality all through the system.
+As per Strategic Design, a system can’t hold a similar level of quality all through the system.
 Thus, a team can select to either leave to fate about which system parts have a good and poor quality or to proactively tackle the quality and control it.
 Messy code is avoided as it is never absolutely perfect and thus you need to spend a lot in refactoring it into a good code.

-However, it is not clear that which part of the programming should have goof code and high quality.
+However, it is not clear that which part of the programming should have good code and high quality.
 It is possible that a particular piece of code has a bad design but doesn’t have a bad quality.
-Technical debt comprises of hidden quality issues which serve more like an iceberg causing the failure of any program once they surface.
+Technical debt comprises of hidden quality issues that serve more like an iceberg causing the failure of any program once they surface.
 So, if you undergo any sort of technical debt, then it is better to seek help from the best consolidation loans company.

-Technical Debts: Management
+Technical Debts: The Management

 Tech debt or technical debt is majorly considered a bad thing which should be avoided and cleared out as soon as possible.
 There are several possibilities to avoid technical debt and once you acknowledge it, you need to learn how to manage it.

 Well, one thing is for sure that tech debt cannot be avoided.
 Even the non-tech management of the clientele side should have an interest in tackling technical debt in a smart way to accomplish the right balance amongst short, mid and long term successes.
 But how can a team work by omitting wastage of time in insignificant beautification but still go for good business decisions to enhance their code quality?

 Fierce statements like “do nothing” or “if the code isn’t right, go for a new one” are of no help.
 There are promising approaches which are useful for different projects:

 - Refactoring buffer tasks